TommyLe3825/A-Set-of-Markers/README.md

 In this lesson, FreeCodeCamp.com taught us how to use set color values and pair colors with each other.
 We used functions like hsl(), hsla(), rgb(), linear-gradient(), and rgba().

+We also messed around with part of the border and played with the shadow!

-The correct colors for your webpage can greatly improve the aesthetic appeal to your readers!
+The correct colors for your webpage can significantly improve the aesthetic appeal to your readers!